Drug information

 Status: This study is currently recruiting participants.

-Purpose: The purpose of this study is to evaluate the safety and efficacy of the bNAbs 3BNC117-LS (also known as GS-5423) and 10-1074-LS (also known as GS-2872) in combination with the capsid inhibitor lenacapavir as long-acting treatment.27
+Purpose: The purpose of this study is to evaluate the safety of the long-acting bNAbs 3BNC117-LS and 10-1074-LS and determine whether the combination of the two bNAbs can prevent viral rebound during an analytical treatment interruption of ART.30

 For more details on the studies listed above, see the Health Professional version of this drug summary.